alialobidm/metamask-design-system/packages/design-tokens/MIGRATION.md

 1. Remove all references to individual typography font family tokens
 2. Use the base font family tokens instead:
-   - For web: Use `--font-family-default` for all typography variants
+   - For web: Update `--font-family-sans` to `--font-family-default` for all typography variants
    - For React Native: Use the appropriate font family from the base font tokens
 3. Update any CSS or style definitions that were using the removed tokens
 4. Test all typography variants to ensure they're using the correct font family